DanielMartensson/Darknet-Data-Creator/README.md

 `Darknet Data Creator` can also train a model for you by specify where your `.cfg`, `.weights`, `.data` and `darknet` or `darknet.exe` files are.

-# Data set
+# Dataset

-I have collected my own data set where i record a lots of things by using this software.
+I have collected my own dataset where i record a lots of things by using this software.
 All images are `416x416` with sample time `2 seconds`.

 https://github.com/DanielMartensson/Pictures-Of-Things